 The Advantages of Owning a Propane Heater

+Whether you want to supplement heat for a greenhouse or have access to a source of emergency heat when the power goes out, propane could be the answer.
 If you still have questions about propane heaters, read below to find the answers to some of the most commonly asked questions.

 Q. Can you get carbon monoxide poisoning from propane?